freeseek/gtc2vcf/README.md

 wget https://raw.githubusercontent.com/freeseek/gtc2vcf/master/nearest_neighbor.c
 gcc -fPIC -shared -O2 -o $HOME/bin/autoconvert/libMathRoutines.dll.so nearest_neighbor.c
 ```
+If you do not succeed at installing AutoConvert and GenomeStudio using wine following the instructions above, you can always resort to install them using a Windows machine, copy the files on Linux, and then add the required Linux ELF64 library as described in the last steps above.
 Notice that this approach to run AutoConvert on Linux is <strong>not</strong> supported by Illumina

 Affymetrix provides the <a href="http://www.affymetrix.com/support/developer/powertools/changelog/index.html">Analysis Power Tools (APT)</a> for free which allow to call genotypes from raw intensity data using an algorithm derived from <a href="http://tools.thermofisher.com/content/sfs/brochures/brlmmp_whitepaper.pdf">BRLMM-P</a>.
 ```